 The papers you write for me will be graded for content first, but also for grammar, style, spelling, and usage.
 These are things that can be taught, but they must be practiced in order to be mastered.
 Once you decide that good writing is of value, you must consciously strive to improve your writing every day.
 Towards this end, it is my policy that you may rewrite any assignment for a better grade.

 (A grade, by the way, is not a reward; it’s what you earn for the work you do.
 The reward is the respect you have for yourself for striving to be a better writer.
 Don’t worry about the grade; be particular about your work and the grade will take care of itself.)

-I keep a writing handbook within easy reach at all times: I have them at home, at my office, and in my backpack.
+I keep a writing handbook within easy reach at all times: I have them at home, at my office, and in my backpack and on my laptop.
 I suggest you do the same.
 Here are my recommendations: